 Data protection law grants you a number of rights with regard to data relating to your person (so-called data subject rights).
 In general these are

-- the right to request information about the personal data we have stored about you,
+- the right to access about personal data we have stored about you (Art.
+15 GDPR),

-- the right to delete data that may no longer be stored,
+- the right to delete data that may no longer be stored (Art.
+17 GDPR),

-- the right to restrict the processing in certain cases,
+- the right to restrict the processing in certain cases (Art.
+18 GDPR),

-- the right to data transfer, i.e. the right to transfer data that you have provided to you or to a third party in electronic form, and
+- the right to data portability, i.e. to transfer data they have provided in electronic form to you or to a third party (Art.
+20 GDPR), and

-- the right to revoke any consent given with effect for the future.
+- the right to revoke consent given, if applicable, with effect for the future (Art.
+7 para.
+3 GDPR).

-Whether and to what extent these rights exist in the individual case and which conditions apply, is determined by the law, i.e. by the GDPR and the BDSG.
+If and to what extent these rights exist in the individual case and which conditions apply is determined by law, i.e. by the GDPR and the BDSG.
 You also have the right to complain to the responsible data protection authority.
-However, if you have any questions or complaints regarding data protection at Medac, we recommend that you first contact our data protection officer (see section 1).
+If you have any questions or complaints about data protection at medac, we recommend, in the first instance, that you contact our data protection officer (see point 1).

 13. No automated case- by – case decision